mesozoic/gmail-yaml-filters/README.md

 * [gmail-britta](https://github.com/antifuchs/gmail-britta) is written in Ruby and lets you express rules with a DSL.
 * [gmail-filters](https://github.com/dimagi/gmail-filters) is written in Python and has a web frontend.
+* [google-mail-filter](https://hackage.haskell.org/package/google-mail-filters) is written in Haskell and lets you express rules with a DSL.